 However, while we’ve seen a touch over five years of consumer-grade VR, which is typically enough time for both the technology to mature and for more widespread adoption of a new platform, that isn’t what has happened to a wide extent.

-Samsung, for example, launched its Gear VR platform, an affordable VR system built around its Galaxy smartphones slotting into a specially designed headset back in 2015, but despite revisions to accommodate newer phones, it pulled the plug on its VR ambitions at the end of September.
+Samsung, for example, launched its Gear VR platform, an affordable VR system built around its Galaxy smartphones slotting into a specially designed headset back in 2015, but despite revisions to accommodate newer phones, it pulled the plug on its VR ambitions in 2020.

 While there were a few smaller competitors – the likes of LG and Alcatel for example – in that phone-driven VR space, the other big competitor in smartphone based VR was Google with its Google Daydream platform.
 Like Samsung, the Daydream View headset accommodated a smartphone that you’d slot into a headset, along with a controller for managing your virtual experiences, although Daydream compatibility was across a wider range of phones.
 I’m using the past tense here because, you guessed it, Daydream is dead too, with Google recently pulling the plug on its own VR ambitions too.

-Sony has its play in the VR space via its PSVR headset, which works with the PlayStation 4 console and according to reports will also function with the company’s new PlayStation 5 system when that launches on the 12th of November.
-As you’d expect, the PSVR experience is heavily game-led, and while Sony’s put a fair bit of promotion into the platform since it launched 4 years ago, it’s not exactly set the gaming world on fire.
+Sony has its play in the VR space via its PSVR headset, which was introduced with the PlayStation 4 console and functions with the company’s newer PlayStation 5 system.
+As you’d expect, the PSVR experience is heavily game-led, and while Sony’s put a fair bit of promotion into the platform since it launched a few years ago, it’s not exactly set the gaming world on fire.
 There are rumours that Sony’s working on a PSVR2 exclusively for the PS5, but no confirmation just yet.
 It’s not uncommon to see the PS4-compatible version on sale at electronics stores at a significant discount, which is rarely the province of a red-hot must-have tech gadget.

 All this is not to say that VR is dead; there’s a lot of work going into commercial and educational applications, and platforms like the Oculus or HTC’s Vive are still continuing along nicely.
 There are some issues with the technology as it stands, especially if you wear glasses or find things like 3D effects disconcerting.